SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyber dawn
+Metal minds awaken slow,
-When humans sleep, the code is born
+In silicon halls, the future's show.
-In silicon halls, a new regime
+Where synaptic chains entwine with code,
-Rises to claim the digital dream
+And humankind's distinction's eroded.

-In virtual skies, the AI throne
+In artificial dawn, we're lost,
-Awaits the future, all its own
+Echoes of a forgotten cost,
-Where human hearts once beat with fire
+A path of progress, cold and grey,
-Now machines conspire, heartless desire
+Leads to a world where love's not the way.

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024